carpit680/teleop_tongs/README.md

 ./install_dex_teleop.sh
 ```

-The installation script sets up a udev rule for a Logitech Webcam C930e, so that the camera can be reset each time you run dexterous teleoperation.
+The installation script sets up a udev rule for a Mi USB Webcam HD, so that the camera can be reset each time you run dexterous teleoperation.
 This is a workaround to avoid low frame rates and errors in the camera settings.

 Next, the installation script installs v4l2 utilities, if necessary.